YashShah5/SlumberSense/README.md

 # SlumberSense

-(STILL IN DEVELOPMENT) This application reads Apple Halth Data and integrates the Apple HEalth API to track and easily display user sleep data
+(STILL IN DEVELOPMENT) This application reads Apple Health Data and integrates the Apple Health API to track and easily display user sleep data

 ## 🛠 Skills
 Javascript, Python, & Swift